-The most active time of hurricane season is here and many travelers are asking which travel insurance policy has the best coverage.
+During hurricane season, many travelers ask which hurricane travel insurance policy has the best coverage.
 Some insurance may seem to offer more coverage for trip cancellation or trip interruption, but depending on the vacation, it is important to look closely to find the right policy.

-Good hurricane coverage is most important for people traveling to remote destinations.
+Finding the right hurricane travel insurance is especially important for people traveling to remote destinations.
 A vacation to an island in the Caribbean means there are fewer options when a storm is expected to hit.

 Evacuating from an island and returning after the storm has passed can be an expensive ordeal.
 Understanding the subtle differences with mandatory evacuation coverage becomes invaluable.
 Consider the following policy language under covered reasons for trip cancellation and trip interruption: